h2non/videoshow/README.md

 To getting started you can take a look to the [examples](https://github.com/h2non/videoshow/tree/master/examples), [programmatic API](#api) and [command-line](#command-line-interface) interface usage

-[Here](https://www.youtube.com/watch?v=hob1kxPNXg0) you can see a demo video created using videoshow
+[Here](https://www.youtube.com/watch?v=hob1kxPNXg0) you can see a real video created using videoshow

 ## Requirements